Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Introduction

-Motivated by this concern, recent work on efficient reasoning has explored adaptive computation and early-exit strategies that aim to reduce token usage by dynamically terminating generation once sufficient evidence is observed.
-A representative example is dynamic voting \cite{xue2023dynamic}, which reduces inference cost by terminating multi-sampled reasoning once sufficient agreement is reached across sampled chains.
-It achieves accuracy comparable to self-consistency while using fewer reasoning paths.
-Related approaches similarly exploit agreement or consensus signals across multiple generations to balance accuracy and efficiency \cite{zhou2023scalinglawsinference}.
-Despite these efficiency gains, such methods still fundamentally rely on sampling and aggregating multiple reasoning trajectories, incurring nontrivial computational overhead.
-Moreover, their termination decisions are implicitly driven by majority patterns across sampled chains rather than explicit confidence estimation within a single reasoning process \cite{kadavath2022lmknow}.
-As a result, these approaches remain sensitive to sampling variance and struggle to provide fine-grained, instance-level control over computation, limiting both their reliability and scalability \cite{liu2023certainty}.
+Motivated by this concern, recent work on efficient reasoning has explored adaptive test-time computation and selective sampling strategies that reduce redundant reasoning paths.
+Dynamic voting, for instance, reduces inference cost by terminating multi-sampled reasoning once sufficient agreement is reached across sampled chains \cite{xue2023dynamic}.
+More recent adaptive self-consistency methods further incorporate reasoning-path quality or response-level reliability signals to decide when additional samples are needed \cite{wan2025reasoning,kim2026reliability}.
+Broader test-time scaling studies also show that the amount of inference compute should be allocated adaptively rather than uniformly across all instances \cite{wu2025inference,zhang2025testtimescaling,alomrani2025reasoning}.
+Despite these efficiency gains, most methods still rely on observing multiple sampled trajectories or response-level agreement before deciding to stop, which incurs nontrivial computational overhead \cite{xue2023dynamic,wan2025reasoning,kim2026reliability}.
+As a result, the stopping decision may vary across runs and requires generating multiple responses, rather than relying on a single reasoning trajectory \cite{kadavath2022lmknow,yona2024faithfully}.

-In this work, we propose a reasoning framework that monitors and controls the reasoning process of LLMs using a single CoT reasoning trajectory.
-Instead of relying on multi-path sampling, our method dynamically decides whether to continue or terminate generation based on sentence-level numeric and linguistic features that capture confidence, uncertainty, and temporal reasoning dynamics.
-By estimating the model’s confidence and analyzing linguistic patterns in the reasoning path, the framework adaptively determines whether to accept paths deemed likely correct, while requiring multiple runs for those assessed as likely wrong.
-This design yields substantial token savings while maintaining answer accuracy comparable to multi-sampling-based approaches.